greglinch/sourcelist/to-do-list.md

+# To-dos for live version (TK)

+* create auth groups for permissions (mimic local version)

-# To-do's
+# To-do for development

-* write error file to abstract error messages for `except` statements
+* write error module to abstract error messages for `except` statements
+	* send to G, M or both?

 * IN PROGRESS: add a front-end form for submitting new sources
 	* include dropdown for who submitted (`self`, `submitter`)